meroxa/cli/docs/cmd/www/meroxa-apps-deploy.md

 ### Synopsis

-This command will deploy the application specified in `--path`(or current working directory if not specified) to our Meroxa Platform.If deployment was successful, you should expect an application you'll be able to fully manage
+This command will deploy the application specified in '--path' (or current working directory if not specified) to our Meroxa Platform.
+If deployment was successful, you should expect an application you'll be able to fully manage

 ```
 meroxa apps deploy [flags]